motdotla/writings/articles/sending-email-from-cloudfoundry-applications-with-sendgrid.md

-# Sending Email from Cloudfoundry Applications with Sendgrid
+# Sending Email from Cloud Foundry Applications with SendGrid

 A few weeks ago SendGrid released their [sendgrid-java helper library](https://github.com/sendgrid/sendgrid-java).
 The library goes a step further in sticking with Cloud Foundry's "it just works" experience and making your life as a developer easier.